KasperskyLab/Kaspresso/README.md

 ### Ability to call ADB commands

 Espresso and UI Automator don't allow to call ADB commands from inside a test.
-To fix this problem, we developed AdbServer (see the [repository on GitHub](https://github.com/KasperskyLab/AdbServer)).
+To fix this problem, we developed Autotest AdbServer (see the [wiki](./wiki/06_AdbServer.md)).

-In Kaspresso, you can call ADB and CMD commands using the ```AdbServer``` class (see [the manual](/wiki/06_AdbServer.md)).

 ### Ability to work with Android System